Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Application: rational models for mapping spaces

-The cdga $\Omega(X)$ is the Sullivan-deRham algebra of polynomial differential forms on $X$, and $\langle B \rangle$ is the spatial realization of $B$.
-It is a fundamental result in rational homotopy theory that the adjunction induces an equivalence between the homotopy categories of nilpotent rational spaces of finite $\QQ$-type and minimal algebras of finite type, see \cite{BG,Sullivan}.
-The category of cdgas is enriched in simplicial sets via
+The cdga $\Omega(X)$ is the Sullivan-deRham algebra of polynomial differential forms on $X$, and $\langle B \rangle$ is the \emph{spatial realization} of $B$.
+It is a fundamental result in rational homotopy theory that the adjunction induces an equivalence between the homotopy categories of nilpotent rational spaces of finite $\QQ$-type and minimal Sullivan algebras of finite type, see \cite{BG,Sullivan}.
+Under the correspondence in Theorem \ref{thm:sullivan}, the spatial realization corresponds to the nerve:

+\begin{proposition} Let $L$ be a non-negatively graded degree-wise nilpotent $L_\infty$-algebra of finite type and let $A$ be a cdga.
+If $A$ or $L$ is bounded, then there is a natural isomorphism